West Side of 3800 Block of Main Thrived in Developing Midtown

 The Dunns of Main Street

 Originally part of the “Mastin tract,’ a large real estate parcel held by an early Kansas City family, savvy businesswoman Barbara Bescher built her home at the corner of 39th and Main.
-She sold it two decades later for 20 times what she paid for it; the block had flipped to a commercial center serving those rapidly moving to south and the street car routes had made both 39th and Main major business centers. more about the nw corner of 39th and Main
+She sold it two decades later for 20 times what she paid for it; the block had flipped to a commercial center serving those rapidly moving south, and the street car routes had made both 39th and Main major business centers. more about the nw corner of 39th and Main

 Dr. and Mrs. Eli Hamlin Dunn moved into a grey stone house at 3820, Mrs. Bescher’s only neighbors for some time.
 Daughter Edna Marie would marry real estate man Frank Douglas, who told the family in the early 1930s they could cash in on their location by building business space on the street.
 They built a storefront with high ceilings and skylights.